What Is a Credit Freeze? Should I Freeze My Credit?

 A credit freeze — also called a security freeze — lets you restrict access to your credit report.
-It enables you to takes control of your financial information by preventing the release of your credit score and detailed reports by credit reporting agencies.
+It enables you to take control of your financial information by preventing the release of your credit score and detailed reports by credit reporting agencies.

-What if you’ve been the victim of a data breach?
-A credit freeze is considered a strong move to help keep anyone from opening new credit accounts in your name.
+If your Social Security number has been exposed during a data breach, a credit freeze is considered a strong move to help keep anyone from opening new credit accounts in your name.
 Lenders and furnishers won’t be able to access your credit file, and as a result would be unlikely to grant credit to anyone using your Social Security number.

 How do I place a credit freeze?

 To place a credit freeze on each of your files, you must contact each credit reporting agency directly.
 Instructions are on the company websites:

 Here’s information you’ll likely need to supply: Name, address, data of birth, Social Security number, and other personal information.